qmk/qmk_firmware/docs/feature_unicode.md

 UNICODE_ENABLE = yes
 ```

-Then add your `UC(c)` keycodes to your keymap, where _c_ is the codepoint (preferably in hexadecimal, up to 4 digits long).
+Then add your `UC(c)` keycodes to your keymap, where _c_ is the code point (preferably in hexadecimal, up to 4 digits long).
 For example: `UC(0x45B)`, `UC(0x30C4)`.

 ## Unicode Map

-This method supports all possible codepoints (up to `0x10FFFF`), however, you need to maintain a separate mapping table in your keymap file, which may contain at most 16384 entries.
+This method supports all possible code points (up to `0x10FFFF`), however, you need to maintain a separate mapping table in your keymap file, which may contain at most 16384 entries.

 Add the following to your `rules.mk`: